phalpern/WG21-halpern/side-channels/named-parameters.md

 ## More Convenient

-Default arguments are a convenience feature, but to supply a non-default value for one parameter, the caller must provide non-default values for all preceding parameters.
+Default arguments are a convenience feature, but to supply a nondefault value for one parameter, the caller must provide nondefault values for all preceding parameters.
 In the example below, the `INT_MIN` arguments on the left are pure noise and make the call harder to write and read.
 The code on the right is clean and minimal.